ICE 1

 Trainsets consist of two power cars (Class 401) and up to 14 intermediate cars (Classes 801 to 804).
 Occasionally, power cars and intermediate cars of the ICE 2 are used as well (Classes 402, 805 to 808).
 Trainsets always operate as a whole train and cars cannot be coupled in regular service.

-One of the 60 trainsets (trainset 51) was destroyed in the Eschede train disaster.
+One of the 60 trainsets (trainset 51) was destroyed in the Eschede train disaster, which also led to a temporary speed reduction to 250 km/h again.
 The others were refurbished between 2005 and 2008 and will remain in service for ten to fifteen additional years.
+Another refurbishment program started in 2019, expanding their life-span to approx. 2030.

 Formation

 ICE 1 trains consist of two powerheads and 9 to 14 intermediate cars.
 Because trainsets are not separated in regular service, they can be seen as multiple units from an operational point of view.
-During the refurbishment, which was completed in late 2008, trainsets were standardized to 12 intermediate cars.
+During the first refurbishment, which was completed in late 2008, trainsets were standardized to 12 intermediate cars.

-Until the refurbishment was completed, there had been three different configurations of ICE 1 trainsets:
+Until the first refurbishment was completed, there had been three different configurations of ICE 1 trainsets: